-The Sacrament of Baptism in English is held the second Sunday of the month after the 10:30 a.m.
-Mass.
-The Sacrament of Baptism in Spanish is held the first Saturday of the month at 10 a.m.
+The Sacrament of Baptism in English is held the third Saturday of the month at 11 a.m.
+The Sacrament of Baptism in Spanish is held the first Saturday of the month at 11 a.m.
 Baptismal course is required.
 Please call the Church Office three months prior to the birth of your child for course information and reservations.

 The Sacrament of Baptism at St. Francis of Assisi is held by appointment only.

 Confirmation is the second of the Sacraments of Initiation and is the confirmation of one’s baptism by the seal of the Spirit.
 The Sacrament of Confirmation is ordinarily conferred by the Bishop, but may be administered by a priest in case of emergency or when an adult is accepted into Catholic Communion.

 Confirmation is held in November.
 Children who wish to become Confirmed in the Church must attend CCD Classes, held on Sunday.

 Children who wish to receive First Communion must either be enrolled in St. Mary’s Catholic School or attend CCD Classes, held on Sunday.

 In the Sacrament of Reconciliation, we seek the forgiveness of God and reconciliation with our community of faith for our sins.
 With a contrite heart and a desire to sin no more, there is no sin that God cannot and will not forgive.

 Confessions are heard at St. Mary’s – Sherman:

 Friday at 8:30 a.m.